trevordbunch/cis411_lab0_req/labreports/LAB_ArturD0nnelly.md

 ## 2. Requirements

 ### Business Requirements
 - B.1 The system must recive up to one hundret orders at a time.
+(Gordon Ramsay)
 - B.2 The system must spesify exacte location of the delivery.
+(Gordon Ramsay)
+- B.3 The system will automaticly pick delivery persone that is free at that time.
+(Gordon Ramsay)
-- B.3 The system must
+- B.4 The system must indicate the food items that were changed by the customer.
+(Gordon Ramsay)

 ### User Requirements
 - U.1 The user must regester using messiah student account.(Mason Leaver)